StianHanssen/sst-example-api/README.md

 # SST API Example

 This repository demonstrates a modern API implementation using SST (Serverless Stack) on AWS.
-It showcases best practices for building type-safe APIs with OpenAPI integration.
+It showcases (in my opinion) a clean appraoch to building type-safe APIs with OpenAPI integration.

 ## Features